 – The Garter Mission to Japan, by Algernon Bertram Freeman-Mitford & Baron Redesdale, 1906

-From the wiki: “Count Gotō Shōjirō (1838–1897) was a Japanese samurai and politician during the Bakumatsu (end years of the Tokugamwa bakufu) and early Meiji period of Japanese history.
-He was a leader of Freedom and People’s Rights Movement which would evolve into a political party.
+“Count Gotō Shōjirō (1838–1897) was a Japanese samurai and politician during the Bakumatsu (end years of the Tokugamwa bakufu) and early Meiji period of Japanese history.
+He became a leader of Freedom and People’s Rights Movement which would evolve into a political party.
 Together with fellow Tosa samurai Sakamoto Ryōma, Gotō was attracted by the radical pro-Imperial Sonnō jōi movement.
 After being promoted, he essentially seized power within the Tosa Domain’s politics and exerted influence on Tosa daimyō Yamauchi Toyoshige to call on Shōgun, Tokugawa Yoshinobu, to return power peacefully to the Emperor.

 “After the Meiji Restoration, Gotō was appointed to a number of posts, including that of Governor of Osaka, and sangi (councillor), but later from the Meiji government in 1873 over disagreement with the government’s policy of restraint toward Korea (i.e. the Seikanron debate) and, more generally, in opposition to the Chōshū-Satsuma domination of the new government.
 Jointly with Itagaki Taisuke, he submitted a memorandum calling for the establishment of a popularly-elected parliament.